Reactor™ - The manual

 Manage Included Configurations

-While your project might have one root layer config, reactor will several files to build up the layer tree needed for your project.
-(See The layer tree)
+While your project might have one root layer configuration, Reactor uses several files to build the layer tree required for your project (See The layer tree).

-In this section you can get a quick overview of all configurations that are currently used in your projects layer configuration.
-This might be system default configurations, customized system defaults or custom configs that you have created yourself.
-You can quickly see infos about them and even delete them from this view.
+In this section, you can get a quick overview of all configurations currently used in your project's layer configuration.
+This might include system default configurations, customized system defaults, or custom configs that you have created yourself.
+You can quickly view information about them and even delete them from this view.

 Example: